290 Beacon

 Click here for an index to the deeds for 290 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

 By late 1869, Howard and Anna (Rodman) Snelling had made 290 Beacon their home.
 They previously had lived at 9 Allston on Beacon Hill.
-He was a coal dealer.
 They continued to live at 290 Beacon in 1870, but moved thereafter to Lincoln.

 Thomas Chickering died in February of 1871.
 Caroline Chickering continued to live at 290 Beacon with their daughter, Lillian, who married in February of 1882 to Gordon Prince, a real estate trustee.
 After their marriage, Gordon and Lillian Prince lived at 290 Beacon with her mother.
 They also maintained a home, Foregate, in West Manchester, Massachusetts.

 Caroline Chickering died in April of 1900.
 Gordon and Lillian Prince continued to live at 290 Beacon for the rest of their lives.
 He died in June of 1902 and she died in October of 1917.
-Their sole surviving son, Gordon Chickering Prince, continued to live there until shortly before his marriage to Anna Agassiz in May of 1924.
+Their sole surviving son, Gordon Chickering Prince, a trustee, continued to live with his mother until shortly before his marriage in May of 1924 to Anna Agassiz of 135 Commonwealth.
 After their marriage, they lived at 344 Marlborough.

 290 Beacon was not listed in the 1923 Boston Blue Book.